Bagna Cauda Day – Asti

 In all participating restaurants, Consorzio dell’Asti, whose aim is to safeguard, enhance and promote the Asti DOCG wine, presents the new Barbera d’Asti DOCG Secco, a dry spumante that can be paired with entrées, salumi, cheese, white meat, fish, crustaceans and, obviously, bagna cauda.

-One of the most successful events of the past editions, the flash mob “Barbera Kiss”, takes place at midnight on Friday and Saturday night: after dinner, bagnacaudistis can share a “dangerous” garlic-y kiss in Piazza San Secondo, Piazza Medici, or in all participating venues.
+One of the most successful events of the past editions, the flash mob “Barbera Kiss”, was taking place at midnight on Friday and Saturday night: after dinner, bagna cauda lovers can share a “dangerous” garlic-kiss in Piazza San Secondo, Piazza Medici, or in all participating venues.

 Other activities include: corn harvesting and flour production demonstrations by perfectly functioning vintage tractors, workshops for children and the third edition of Marcia Cauda, an 8-km non-competitive run (Sunday morning) and Bagna Cà, that brings bagna cauda and Bagna Cauda Day’s gadgets directly to your doorstep.